$\mathrm{PGL}_n(\mathbb{C})$-character stacks and Langlands duality over finite fields: Introduction

 \subsection{Comments on the "pure part" specialization}

+A diagram similar to the above one is known in the case of $\Gl_n$ (see \S\ref{picture-GLn}).
+In particular, the pure part of the conjectural expression for the cohomology of $\Gl_n(\C)$-character stacks gives back the multiplicities for the character ring of the finite group $\Gl_n(\F_q)$.
+Recall that for the finite group $\Gl_n(\F_q)$ the characteristic functions of character sheaves coincide (up to sign) with the irreducible characters.
+This is not the case for the group $\Sl_n(\F_q)$, where the two bases are quite different, and an algorithm for finding the basis-change matrix was only discovered about 20 years ago, in two independent papers by Bonnaf\'e and Shoji \cite{Bonnafe}\cite{Shoji}.

-A diagram similar to the above one is known in the case of $\Gl_n$ (see \S\ref{picture-GLn}) and, in this case, it is easier to understand the "pure part" specialization as we now see.
+In the case of $\Gl_n$, moreover, it is easier to understand the "pure part" specialization, thanks to the geometric interpretation of it in terms of quiver varieties, as we now see.

 Let $(C_1,\dots,C_k)$ be a generic $k$-tuple of conjugacy classes of $\Gl_n$.
 The pure part of the intersection cohomology of the $\Gl_n$-character stack with local monodromies in $\overline{C}_1,\dots,\overline{C}_k$ is conjectured to be the intersection cohomology of the quiver stack